pythonicfooser/nweb/content/docker-2.md

 ###Extra info:

-CMD -> Could be more than one on the Dockerfile, but only te last one will be executed ENTRYPOINT -> Only one per Dockerfile.
+CMD -> Could be more than one on the Dockerfile, but only te last one will be executed.
+ENTRYPOINT -> Only one per Dockerfile.
 Same as CMD, last will be executed.